ndyudonte/ndyudonte/README.md

 # 🔐 Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio!
-This repository showcases projects, reports, and hands-on exercises I’ve completed while pursuing the **Google Cybersecurity Professional Certificate** and building my career in IT and cybersecurity.
+This repository showcases projects, reports and hands-on exercises I’ve completed while pursuing the **Google Cybersecurity Professional Certificate** and building my career in IT and cybersecurity.

 ---

 ## 📌 About Me
-👋 Hi, I’m [Your Name]!
+👋 Hi, I’m Ndiuwem Richardson
 - 🎓 Computer Engineering graduate
 - 💻 IT Support & Hardware background
 - 🔐 Cybersecurity Enthusiast | Google Cybersecurity Professional Certificate (in progress)